sandulat/sandulat/content/blog/moving-from-laravel-api-resources-to-dtos/index.md

 }
 ```

-### Automating Collection Data Mapping

-If you've decided to instantiate your DTOs with static constructors, like the `fromModel` example above, you won't be able to instantiate your collections with the default constructor.
+However, if you've decided to instantiate your DTOs with static constructors, like the `fromModel` example above, you won't be able to instantiate your collections with the default constructor.
 Instead, we need to define a static constructor in collections as well:

 ```php
 <?php